akib1689/notes/kafka/deploy-part-1.md

 > - The client will verify the kafka brokers using the CA certificate.
 > - But the broker will not verify the client.

-#### Connect to Cluster using TLS
+#### Obtaining Certificates

-To connect to the Kafka cluster using `mTLS`, we need to obtain the CA certificate of the cluster and the client certificate.
+To connect to the Kafka cluster using `TLS`, we need to obtain the CA certificate of the cluster and the client certificate.
 The following are the steps to obtain the certificates:

 - Make a separate directory to store the certificates: